meteor/galaxy-docs/source/billing.md

 description: Learn how Galaxy bills per container
 ---

-<h2 id="billing-usage">Pay for what you use</h2>
+<h2 id="billing-usage">Flexible Payment Options</h2>

 Billing is based on Galaxy container usage, pro-rated to the second.
-Your metered pricing varies with the quantity and size of containers used to run your apps.
+Your pricing varies with the quantity and size of containers used to run your apps.

-Billing begins when you deploy and stops when you stop or delete your app.
-With the current pricing, it will cost you less than $0.17 to run a compact container for 4 hours.
+All accounts begin with a 30 day free trial.
+After your 30 days, your account will be charged depending on your container size, with a minimum monthly charge of $7 USD (annual pricing, $9 if charged monthly) for the Tiny Container.

-If you want to stop billing, stop your app; billing will stop from that point onwards, even though the app is still visible in the UI and can be restarted at any time.
+If you want to stop billing, stop your app and delete your account by reaching out to support@meteor.com; billing will stop from that point onwards, even though the app is still visible in the UI and can be restarted at any time.

-Billing from the beginning to the end of the month will be billed at the beginning of the following month.
-If you stop or delete your app during the month, you'll only be billed for your usage until the point when you stop or delete your app.
+After the termination of your free trial, billing from the beginning to the end of the month will be billed at the beginning of the following month.
+If you stop or delete your app during the month, you’ll only be billed for your usage until the point when you stop or delete your app.

-Container usage pricing:

-- Galaxy Essentials (all regions): $0.08 per GB/hour
-- Galaxy Professional (all regions): $0.11 per GB/hour
+Container usage pricing (monthly).
+Please see our [pricing page](https://www.meteor.com/hosting#pricing) for annual pricing options:
+- Tiny: 256MB RAM, 0.3 ECU.
+Essentials: $9 / month: Professional:  $18 / month
+- Compact: 512MB RAM, 0.5 ECU.
+Essentials: $29 / month.
+Professional:  $40 / month
+- Standard: 1GB RAM, 1 ECU.
+Essentials: $58 / month.
+Professional: $79 / month
+- Double: 2GB RAM, 2 ECU.
+Essentials: $115 / month.
+Professional: $158 / month
+- Quad: 4GB RAM, 4 ECU.
+Essentials $230 / month.
+Professional: $317 / month

+Please note that prices are estimated for a container running 30 days (billed by hour).

-Customers who signed up prior to August 2016 may belong to a legacy Galaxy plan where pricing varies by plan, support tier selected, containers used, and container size.
-Please note there is no free tier on Galaxy.
+Customers who signed up prior to January 2020 may belong to a legacy Galaxy plan where pricing varies by plan, support tier selected, containers used, and container size.

 Pricing is impacted by:
 - Type of running containers
 - Number of running containers
 - Size of running containers

-Pricing is **not** impacted by:
+Pricing is not impacted by:

-- Memory or CPU usage of your app
 - Number of connected clients/traffic
 - Number of deployments
 - Number of users
 - Environment (Development, Testing, Staging or Production)

-If you'd like to economize, consider using a prepaid pricing plan, or stopping your app during low volume or low traffic periods throughout the month.
+If you’d like to economize, consider using a prepaid pricing plan, or your app down during low volume or low traffic periods throughout the month in order to only get charged for the Tiny Container option
 <h2 id="galaxy-professional">Galaxy Professional</h2>

 Galaxy Professional includes Meteor APM, IP whitelisting, and prioritized support to help developers deploy and manage production apps with confidence.
 You can turn on Galaxy Professional containers with a single click for any of your apps on Galaxy.